 The relevant part of the derivation of example (35a) is shown below.
 The defective P za does not have φ -features and the figure argument is represented as the free variable x.
-When the vP phase is interpreted, the meaning of za 'behind' is shifted to na 'on' in the meaning of \sqrt{P} , which in the context of 'drink' expresses the reason for celebration; consider the boldfaced parts in (36).8 The meaning of the root is not shifted, nor is there a special listed meaning for the complex head za-pi in the root, which could be used (as in the case of verbs of class 4, as we will see below), hence the regular meaning of pi(t) 'drink' is used.
+When the vP phase is interpreted, the meaning of za 'behind' is shifted to na 'on' in the meaning of \sqrt{P} , which in the context of 'drink' expresses the reason for celebration (in accordance with (35b) and the Slovenian piti na sina); consider the boldfaced parts of the derivation in (36).
+The meaning of the root is not shifted, nor is there a special listed meaning for the complex head za-pi in the root, which could be used (as in the case of verbs of class 4, as we will see below), hence the regular meaning of pi(t) 'drink' is used.